 When you stay in one place and get used to living in a certain climate, it makes for some interesting living when you move across the country and discover that what works in one place just will not work in another.

-Our rental home here has well water and for the most part, it’s been ok.
-We use our Berkey for all of our drinking water and although the showers get pretty rusty looking, the water doesn’t smell bad.
-The trouble is that the washer and dryer in our rental are about 100 years old (not really though because that would almost be better if they were!) and they don’t work like they used to.
+When we were in our rental home during our pastoral internship, we had some interesting issues come up.
+Our rental home had well water and for the most part, it was ok.
+We use our Berkey for all of our drinking water and although the showers got pretty rusty looking, the water didn’t smell bad.
+The trouble is that the washing machine and dryer in the rental were about 100 years old (not really though because that would almost be better if they were!) and they didn’t work like they used to.
 Plus the static…oh the static!

 I will admit that fabric softener and dryer sheets were not something I’ve used much of before.
 It just seemed like we didn’t need them in the climate we were in so I never bought them.
 But now, I thought it might be helpful to add a few more frugal staples to my homemade frugal laundry strategies plan and so today I’m going to share with you some very easy and frugal ways to make a DIY Natural Fabric Softener and some DIY Dryer Sheets!

 These Dryer Sheets and DIY Fabric Softener will work with hard water and water with minerals in it.
 They are such an easy way to stop using toxic chemicals and commercial fabric softeners.
 Plus unlike other homemade fabric softener recipes, this recipe does not include white vinegar, which doesn’t always work for hard water.

 Can you make fabric softener out of conditioner?

 I have seen it done on other websites but I wouldn’t recommend it.
 Not only would it be very expensive to make, you’d have quite a few unnecessary ingredients going into your softener.